 The future sites for these racks were selected in conversation with the Mayor’s Office of Transportation and Utilities, as well as with organizations and businesses that have expressed interest in providing matching funds for the project.
-Among the locations: Sister Cities Park, Café Cret, near the Phialdelphia Museum of Art's Pereleman Building, Boathouse Row, Penn Center Plaza, and City Hall.
+Among the locations: Sister Cities Park, Café Cret, near the Philadelphia Museum of Art's Perelman Building, Boathouse Row, Penn Center Plaza, and City Hall.

 As much as this project is about alleviating Center City's bike parking crunch, it's also about adding a new element of distinctive public art to our streets.

 To the Bicycle Coalition's Nicholas Mirra the project is an opportunity for the city to “be more intentional about bike parking... while also thinking creatively and imaginatively about our streetscapes.”